Coronavirus Disease 2019 (COVID-19) and Safety of Older Adults

 Several additional resources have been made available to nursing home leaders.

-The Centers for Disease Control and Prevention (CDC) published a guideline entitled Preparing for COVID-19: Long-term Care Facilities, Nursing Homes.27 The CDC also included a self-assessment guide (CMS Self-Assessment Guide: Nursing Home Preparedness Checklist).28 This checklist is designed to ensure that nursing homes and other long-term-care settings can assess their ability to care for patients who may have or be at risk for COVID-19 and how to prevent other residents from exposure.
+The (CDC) published a guideline entitled Preparing for COVID-19: Long-term Care Facilities, Nursing Homes.27 The CDC also included a self-assessment guide (CMS Self-Assessment Guide: Nursing Home Preparedness Checklist).28 This checklist is designed to ensure that nursing homes and other long-term-care settings can assess their ability to care for patients who may have or be at risk for COVID-19 and how to prevent other residents from exposure.
 From this checklist, long-term care facilities should devise a comprehensive COVID-19 preparedness plan.
-Another recently published resource from CMS is a toolkit that provides new guidance on telemedicine/telehealth visits in nursing homes.29
+Another recently published resource from CMS is a

 The CDC published interim guidance for owners, operators, and administrators of Assisted Living Communities, Residential Care Facilities for the Elderly, and other retirement communities including:

 - Cancel all non-essential group activities and events